TheFruitDude/Notes/README.md

 # Notes
 # Just a simple p5 Web Application
-## I have  a lot of ideas:
+## I have  a lot of ideas: I want to create some sort of Google Keep notes clone.
+However, privacy is priority

--Treat every note as an object
 -visualize the notes as boxes and set color
 -It should delete text inside the text box after you submit

-option to save each note.
-Just dump the contents in json file

 Number one priority should be to implement to save the notes.
 Steps to get this done:

 Create a json file inside the p5.js web application.
+Every time a new note is created, dump that information to json file.

+What's also very important is to implement the option to delete notes.
+But first we should aim at making it possible to save the notes.

 or later, I could implement a way to draw the rectangle, so that choosing position and color is a smoother experience.